rmeyerth/slop-site/docs/Language/Statements/for-each.md

 as you see we are only setting the result by using a conditional where the false case return an unused 'null' value.
 This could be fixed by adding a single conditional 'if' statement, but this exceeds the scope for this simple scenario.
 Please see [Adding Statements](#adding-statements) for more information.

-**NOTE**: There is a known issue which has already been fixed and will be released in the upcoming version 1.1